Daredevil Passengers Take Finnair Flight 666 To HEL On Friday The 13th

 “Flight 666 to HEL,” on a 13-year-old A350XWB jet, eventually took off from Copenhagen in Denmark at 12:15 GMT, according to RT, and landed safely in Helsinki (HEL), Finland, at 13:31 GMT, despite the dark swirl of superstitious fear, baleful foreboding and dread surrounding its uniquely unpropitious numerological circumstances.

-And there might have been a 13-year-old born on Friday 13th on board, and brave passengers on row 13, as Flightradar24 joked mischievously on Twitter.
+And there might have been a 13-year-old born on Friday the 13th on board, and brave passengers on row 13, as Flightradar24 joked mischievously on Twitter.

 “Would you dare to sit in row 13, on board Finnair flight 666 en route to Hel on Friday the 13th?”